A village of culture and heritage at the heart of the Semple Heritage Trail

 The Friendly Festival

-A double bill of Alan Bissett's now-classic 'One Woman Shows' about the incomparable Moira Bell followed by Q&A session.
+Alan Bissett's now-classic 'One Woman Show' about the incomparable Moira Bell followed by Q&A session.

 THE MOIRA MONOLOGUES

 Written and performed by Alan Bissett

 Meet Moira Bell, cleaner, single mother, and the hardest woman in Falkirk.
 Whether defending her wee dog Pepe from the local rottweiler, attempting to seduce a teacher, or belting out Diana Ross for the Scotia karaoke night, Moira is hilarious, hypnotic, frightening and heart-warming company.

 Based on the women in Alan’s family, from when he was growing up in Falkirk, Moira, her long-suffering pal Babs, her neighbour (Bawface), her laddies (they’re gid laddies, but they canny take their weed) and her wee dug Pepe, have left audiences all over the country weak with laughter.

 Alan Bissett is a playwright, novelist and performer who lives in Lochwinnoch.
 In 2012 he was named Glenfiddich Spirit of Scotland Writer of the Year and in 2013 was shortlisted for the Creative Scotland/Daily Record Literature Award.
 In 2012 his play Ban This Filth!
 (2013), shortlisted for an Amnesty International Freedom of Expression Award.
 The short film which he wrote and narrated, The Shutdown (2009), won numerous prizes at international and domestic film festivals.